 Propane generators work by transforming propane energy into electricity through combustion.
 Propane is a consequence of refining petroleum and processing natural gas.
 Propane generators are available in both portable and standby options and can be used to power machines and run appliances at home.

-Using propane for energy has several advantages that are not found in other types of fuel generators.
+Using propane for energy has several advantages that are not found in other types of dual fuel generators.
 Propane gas burns immaculately and has a long shelf life.
 A 100-pound propane gas tank has a typical expiration duration of 12 years from its manufacturing date.

 Once it has reached its date of expiration, it will require a replacement or an inspection to ascertain if rehabilitation is viable to give it five additional years of service.